adowlin/project-4-sneakerly/TESTING.md

     - On the Profile page, a form is available to save default delivery information to the currently logged-in user profile.
     - On the Checkout page, the delivery information entered is automatically saved to the current user's profile.
 - Update my default delivery information;
-    - On the Profile page, a form, that is pre-filled with the current default information, is available to update default delivery information to the currently logged-in user profile.
+    - On the Profile page, a form that is pre-filled with the current default information, is available to update default delivery information to the currently logged-in user profile.
 - See my current default delivery information;
     - On the Profile page, the form is pre-filled with the current default delivery information.
 - Pre-fill the delivery information on the checkout page when booking a new rental;